 \subsection{Fluid model and RIIS method}

-We model blood as an incompressible, Newtonian fluid with uniform density $\rho$ and viscosity $\mu$, contained in the domain $\Omega$ represented in \cref{fig:domain}.
-The effects of the valve on the fluid dynamics are accounted for by the Resistive Immersed Implicit Surface (RIIS) method, introduced in \cite{resistivo} and employed in \cite{sam} in a clinical context.
-This method, based on the Resistive Immersed Surface (RIS) approach proposed in \cite{risFernandez,gerbeauFd,risAstorino}, consists in the introduction of an additional penalty term in the fluid momentum equation, thus weakly imposing the kinematic condition at the surface representing the valve.
+We model blood as incompressible and Newtonian, with uniform density $\rho$ and viscosity $\mu$, and the domain $\Omega$ of interest is represented in \cref{fig:domain}.
+The effects of the valve on the fluid dynamics are accounted for by the Resistive Immersed Implicit Surface (RIIS) method, introduced by \cite{resistivo} and employed by \cite{sam,hcm} in a clinical context.
+This method, based on the Resistive Immersed Surface (RIS) approach proposed by \cite{risFernandez,gerbeauFd,risAstorino}, consists in the introduction of an additional penalty term in the fluid momentum equation, thus weakly imposing the kinematic condition at the surface representing the valve.